 The LGBTQIA+ students, faculty, and staff at the University of Minnesota is a growing population on all of our campuses.
 The growing rate of those who identify as LGBTQIA+ is directly linked to our society’s acknowledgment, understanding, and respect of this historically marginalized group and their identities and experiences.

-There is a long history and a currency of oppression, marginalization, and othering of members of the LGBTQIA+ community.
+There is a long history of oppression, marginalization, and othering of members of the LGBTQIA+ community.
 LGBTQIA+ individuals are still being discriminated against both in public and private spaces and by their peers, coworkers, classmates, professors, friends, and the community.

 Tips for Supporting/Advising this Population